Sarpong

 Sarpong is an Ashanti surname.
 It means supreme.
 The first part of the name SA is of Arabic root and means supreme.
 While the second part, 'Pong', is Akan and also means supreme.
 The first syllable 'SA' is also an Akan word meaning 'War'.
 'Pɔn' means great or supreme.
 So Sarpong or Sapɔn means 'Great Warrior' or supreme warrior.
 On the other hand, the name also refers to a person born during a great war.
-Notable people with surname include:
+Notable people with this surname include: